emuise/code-structProdSem/scripts/manuscript/manuscript.md

 the Essential Climate Variables framework [@bojinski2014].
 EBVs are designed to be global in scope, relevant to biodiversity information, feasible to use, and complementary to one another [@skidmore2021].
-While it can be incredibly difficult, time consuming, and expensive to collect data on biodiversity across wide swaths of land and varying ecosystems, EBVs, which can be correlated to sampled biodiversity information, allow for the monitoring and asssessment of protected area effectiveness and ecosystem health at large spatial scales [@hansen2021].
-There are six EBV classes, each of which correspond to a different facet of biodiversity including species populations, species traits, community composition, ecosystem structure, ecosystem function, and genetic composition [@pereira2013].
+While it can be difficult, time consuming, and expensive to collect data on biodiversity across wide swaths of land and varying ecosystems, EBVs, which can be correlated to sampled biodiversity information, allow for the monitoring and assessment of protected area effectiveness and ecosystem health at large spatial scales [@hansen2021].
+There are six EBV classes, each of which correspond to a different facet of biodiversity, including species populations, species traits, community composition, ecosystem structure, ecosystem function, and genetic composition [@pereira2013].